bmperrea/Harmonic_Honeycomb_Raman/Readme.txt

 dimension (or set of dimensions) to the effective array made up of cell and array dimensions combined.

+The folder Asymptote contains the asymptote code that creates the 3D figures.

 The folder Old contains many old versions and old codes that are probably not useful (but maybe : )